labra/labra.github.io/content/project/shexkellx.md

 title = "ShExkell"

 # Project summary to display on homepage.
-summary = "ShEx implementation in Haskell"
+summary = "A preliminary implementation of ShEx in Haskell"

 # Tags: can be used for filtering projects.
 tags = ["ShEx", "RDF", "Haskell", "Functional Programming"]